conservationtechlab/dencam/README.md

 The Dencam user interface has 5 pages, which are traversed using the top button.
 Each page is displaying information designated to itself.
-(i.e. Solar Display Page displays information recieved from Sun Saver)
+(i.e. Solar Display Page displays information received from Sun Saver)

 ## Networking Information Page